A Unified Heterogeneous Implementation of Numerical Atomic Orbitals-Based Real-Time TDDFT within the ABACUS Package: Introduction

-The ever-growing demand for computational efficiency in such time-resolved simulations has driven the integration of graphics processing units (GPUs) into modern scientific computing workflows \cite{JPROC.2008.917757}.
+Although recent pioneering software developments have achieved impressive strong scaling on CPUs \cite{CHOI2024109349}, the ever-growing demand for computational efficiency in such time-resolved simulations has continuously driven the integration of graphics processing units (GPUs) into modern scientific computing workflows \cite{JPROC.2008.917757}.
 GPUs offer massive parallelism and high memory bandwidth, making them particularly well-suited for accelerating the compute-intensive linear algebra and grid-based operations prevalent in first-principles methods \cite{jcc.20829}.
 Several electronic structure packages have already embraced GPU acceleration, notably VASP \cite{PhysRevB.54.11169,jcc.23096}, CP2K \cite{jcp.5.0007045,acs.jcim.1c01538}, Quantum ESPRESSO \cite{Giannozzi_2017,jcp.5.0005082}, OpenMX \cite{OpenMX_CUDA_2014,JPSJ.94.124003}, PWmat \cite{JIA20139,JIA2013102}, INQ \cite{acs.jctc.1c00562} (a GPU-native TDDFT code based on a plane-wave and real-space dual representation), and QDD \cite{j.cpc.2023.108947} (Quantum Dissipative Dynamics, an RT-TDDFT code that employs a real-space grid), among many others.
 These efforts demonstrate that GPU offloading can yield considerable speedups, especially for large-scale or long-time simulations.

 Nevertheless, the heterogeneous acceleration of first-principles software, especially for real-time methods, faces several challenges.
 First, most existing GPU-accelerated codes focus on ground-state KSDFT or linear-response TDDFT (LR-TDDFT), leaving real-time dynamics underexplored.
 This gap is especially pronounced for methods based on localized basis sets such as numerical atomic orbitals (NAOs) \cite{PhysRevB.40.3979,jcp.1.458452,PhysRevB.15.4716}.
 Second, developing and maintaining GPU code is inherently complex due to the need for explicit memory management, kernel optimization, and architecture-specific tuning, which hinders long-term software sustainability.
 Third, the rapid evolution and architectural diversity of modern high-performance computing platforms, including systems based on NVIDIA GPUs, AMD GPUs, and other emerging accelerators like Hygon DCUs \cite{hygon_dcu, CCF.Trans.HPC.s42514-024-00200-3} (Deep Computing Units), call for a portable programming model that avoids vendor-specific dependencies \cite{j.jpdc.2014.07.003}.
 A unified, hardware-agnostic framework for data representation and computation is thus essential to enable truly portable and maintainable heterogeneous scientific software.